Q&A: What went wrong in Leaving Cert errors?

 Once the school principal was satisfied that the process has been followed correctly, the data was then submitted to the Department of Education.

+Education Minister Norma Foley said an error in the calculated grading system will "not disadvantage any student" after she revealed 6,500 students are impacted.

-Taoiseach Micheál Martin has confirmed that two errors have been discovered in the Leaving Cert calculated grades system.
+Ms Foley confirmed there were two errors in the calculated grades system.

-The mistakes are being put down to a "coding error" in how the results are calculated which was uncovered by an American firm doing an independent assessment.

-Around 6,000 or 10% of students who sat the exams will be impacted, with many of those having their grades revised up.
+"These are errors that should not have occurred, however, this will not disadvantage any student," she said.

+The fault was identified by a contractor, paid €160,000 to oversee the function of predicted grades, on Tuesday of last week.